 their potential for teaching, and so to greatly increase the human resources of the Cause, in which every believer is a teacher.

 221.9 The teaching of the Faith by the friends in Europe must increase in range; it must be varied, spontaneous and individual on the one hand, and focused, united and mutually supportive on the other.
 It must be both inspiring and practical and must, above all, be informed with serene faith in the power of Bahá’u’lláh.
 You should widen the field of your teaching work to include the country people and the masses laboring in the cities; people of little education as well as intellectuals in university towns.
-You should consciously approach every stratum of society, adapting your methods, literature and audiovisual materials to each audience.
+You should consciously approach every stratum of society, adapting your methods, literature and audio-visual materials to each audience.
 Both the heart and the mind need to be fed; both spiritual force and intellectual clarity must be recognized as vital elements of the teaching work.
 You have excelled in the use of the arts for the proclamation, expansion and consolidation of the Faith; this is a key to opening many doors and should be encouraged and developed.
 Your unity, enthusiasm, confidence and perseverance, strengthened and guided by the power of prayer, cannot fail to act as a channel for divine confirmations, which will be a magnet to seeking souls.

 221.10 For our part, we shall pray ardently at the Sacred Threshold that you, who have won such historic victories in your homelands and throughout the world, will enter during the Four Year Plan into a stage of even greater achievement, presaging the as yet unimaginable glories destined to unfold during the twenty-first century.